Gut Health

 These plaques can consist of helpful species that break down food and maintain a balance of gut organisms.
 In this case, the plaques are muted and modest in size.

-But more usually a plaque is composed of sizable and robust fungi that grow plaque and secrete tissue-destroying enzymes.
-These, together with bad bacteria, can lead to digestive disorders and a weakened immune system.
+However, a plaque usually comprises sizable and robust fungi that grow plaque and secrete tissue-destroying enzymes.
+These bad bacteria can lead to digestive disorders and a weakened immune system.

 Like bacteria, there are “bad” fungi that have these adverse effects and “good” fungi that act as a check on the harmful ones.
-You need to sustain a balance between the two or your health can be compromised.
+You need to sustain a balance between the two, or your digestion, regularity, and overall health can be compromised.

 Several studies demonstrate this.